Scroll Down To Order

 Midfield: Weston McKennie, 26, 6 ft, hometown: Little Elm, TX, lightning fast, the American Marauder drives opponents crazy; Kellyn Acosta, 27, 5'9, hometown: Plano, TX; Tyler Adams, 27, 5'8, hometown: Wappingers Falls, NY; Sebastian Berhalter, 25, 5’9, hometown: London, England; Cristian Roldan, 31, 5'8, hometown: Pico Rivera, CA, this Californian held down Lionel Messi in last year’s Leagues Cup Final.
 The U.S. has new uniforms, one is like a wavy striped candy cane, home games.
 It is my understanding the U.S. men's team will wear the white-striped jersey as home team, with white shorts and white socks. (below, created by Nike dubbed the stars-and-stripes).
 The blue jersey with stars (away games) was against Turkey.
 They will be all navy blue. (below).

 Defenders: Mark Mckenzie, 27, 6’, hometown: Bear, DE; Aaron Long, 30, 6"1, hometown: Oak Hills, CA; Alex Freeman, 21, 6'2, hometown: Plantation, FL: Tim Ream, 38, 6’1, hometown: St Louis, MO; Antonee Robinson, 28, 6 ft, hometown: Liverpool, England; Miles Robinson, 29, 6'2, hometown: Arlington, MA; Sergino Dest, 26, 5'8, hometown: Almere-Stad, Holland: Joe Scally, 23, 6 ft, hometown: Lake Grove, NY; Walter Zimmermann, 29, 6'2, hometown: Lawrenceville, GA.
 Chris Richards, 26, 6’2, hometown: Birmingham, AL, as a teen asked to join the academy at FC Dallas but was rejected, naw u too skinny but in a few years was playing with FC Bayern Munchen, in Germany, recipient of the U.S. Soccer’s player-of-the-year honor, by age 22 was playing at Crystal Palace, Premier League England [not on 100% thrusters, ankle injury, two torn ligaments on May 17, 2026,]; Max Arfsten, 25, 6’1, hometown: Fresno, CA; Auston Trusty, 27, 6’3, hometown: Media.
 PA.
 Three goalkeepers: Matt Freese, 27, 6’3, hometown: Wayne, PA, Harvard grad; Matt Turner, 31, 6'3, hometown: Park Ridge, NJ; Chris Brady, 22, 6’3, hometown: Naperville, IL, recipient of CONCACAF U-20 Champions Golden Glove in 2022.
 13 players return from the 2022 World Cup (25 of the 26 in 2022 experienced their first World Cup.)
 The World Cup in Qatar became the first official World Cup that allowed 5 substitutes, female refs, and new technology that measured calling offside faster (theoretically 12 fancy new high-tech cameras per stadium.)
-May I make a suggestion on World Cup items, go to either ebay or here, at a site called Temu, for right now Temu has a June sale and, brother they have some of the lowest prices you can find anywhere, but it will not last long.
+May I make a suggestion on World Cup items, go to either ebay or here, at a site called Temu, because Temu has a June-July sale and, brother they have some of the lowest prices you can find anywhere, but it will not last long.
 T-shirt samples below.
 I recently purchase them on June 4, 2026, and they are beautiful.
 Guess who is coming to dinner?
-For you diehards in the corner, Ivory Coast beat France in a so-called friendly, while Argentina in their last tune-up friendly whipped Guatemala 4-1.
 Scotland, Bosnia, Panama and Paraguay had arrived.
 THEY ARRIVED INTO THE AMERICAN CONTINENTS!
 Sombreros, bands you name it welcome world soccer teams.
 Scotland fans.
 Thank you Japanese fans.
 The fans of Netherlands turn Dallas orange.
 Storms forced fans in Houston to curtail the Fan Festival.
 Rain, rain go away, come back another day.
 Well, folks, as I warned, it definitely came to Philadelphia.
 And, Mother Nature caused an almost 2-hour delay.
 Crazy scenes in Vancouver with Australian fans.
 2500 drones in Santa Monica, California (around the 2 min mark, it really gets fancy.)
 Mr. Cool did it again which shows how we reacted.
 This is not the first game.
 I hope someone in Hollywood writes a screnplay for all this, like the way it was done in Walk, Don't Run with Samantha Eggar, Jim Hutton and Hollywood star Cary Grant, set in the hustle and bustle with emotions of the Tokyo Olympics.
 Cop and his dance steps greets Egyptians, from the land of the Pyramids.
 Off the beaten path, UK watermelons vs U.S. Their expression is honest.
 Having fun, Germans in the City that never sleeps, Argentinians descend on Kansas City for Banderazo rally.
 Team England arrives in New England.
 Howdy partner, welcome to Texas.
-Holy Turkey, its Turkiye, Holy Batman, is all this true?
+Holy Turkey, its Turkiye.
+On to the knockout rounds.
+Our neighbor city to the north, Bakersfield, California.
+Inside Canada, things not so great.
+Holy Batman, is all this true?
 Stay tuned, same Bat station.

 No lie, this is no AI.